Book Reviews

 If you don’t really like Fiction, we also have curated a list of 30+ Best Books to read before you die including Fiction, Non-Fiction, Dystopian, and others that you can definitely look forward to!
 (Each link in the article will open in New Tab so you can finish reading the review and switch later 🙂

-Another instance can be during my lunch hours, my friend has calorie-rich food and I am having low-calorie food, I will tend to taste the other person’s lunch and will end up messing my own calorie count.
-This does seem like a problem, but Steven has given a really simple solution to it, go on a calorie deficit diet with a partner, so that one can prepare or plan meals together, discuss achievements, and will always have constant motivation.
+Another instance can be during my lunch hours, my friend has calorie-rich food and I am having low-calorie food, I tend to taste the other person’s lunch and will end up messing up my own calorie count.
+This does seem like a problem, but Steven has given a really simple solution to it, go on a calorie-deficit diet with a partner, so that one can prepare or plan meals together, discuss achievements, and always have constant motivation.
 It’s manageable, I told you all.
 Talking about your achievements to support groups after you have reached your goal is also a great way to keep you motivated.

-Another important point is to always read the nutritional value of the packaged food (which our generation tends to buy a lot), never eat while you are drunk (you already have taken those calories from your drink and will hardly remember what you ate after you are drunk), never eat from multi-serving packs (yes they are cheap but who will ever stop eating their favorite Cheetos at one go), use small plates and spoons (size matters), eat slowly and only eat when you are actually hungry.
+Another important point is to always read the nutritional value of packaged food (which our generation tends to buy a lot), and never eat while you are drunk (you already have taken those calories from your drink and will hardly remember what you ate after you are drunk), never eat from multi-serving packs (yes they are cheap but who will ever stop eating their favourite Cheetos at one go), use small plates and spoons (size matters), eat slowly and only eat when you are actually hungry.

 You’ll find numerous such simple advice along with the calorie counts of famous outlets in the book.
 The book is packed with so many good practical tested ways of cutting down your calories, it might or might not be in sync with your thinking, but it surely took a long time for Steven to figure it out and he has shared his story in his own funny casual way.